Nextflow-Cloud/sso-system/README.md

 This service uses MongoDB as a database, so you will need a MongoDB cluster or self-hosted MongoDB server.
 More information can be found on [their website](https://mongodb.com/).

 ### Run with Docker
+Running with Docker is the recommended method for hosting this service.
+It allows you to easily configure and automatically start the service in a container.
 If you need an included database server, use Docker.
-Docker is highly recommended to contain Obviously, you will also need to install Docker.
-It can be installed on most Linux distributions using a convenience script or package manager.
 Please check [their website](https://docs.docker.com/engine/install/) for more detailed documentation on how to install Docker and configuration.
 You will need to have the Docker Compose plugin installed along with Docker itself.

 Copy `docker-compose.example.yml` into your own `docker-compose.yml` and modify it as needed.
 If you have an existing MongoDB instance, you may remove the `sso-system-mongodb` entry and point the `MONGODB_URI` and `MONGODB_DATABASE` variables to your own instance.
 Otherwise, keep the entry to use the included database server.